mindbruster/ai-agent-/README.md

  # 🤖 AI Agent Workflow System

-A comprehensive AI-powered workflow system that automates CRM operations using LangGraph, OpenAI, and HubSpot integration.
+A comprehensive AI-powered workflow system that automates CRM operations using LangGraph, Google Gemini AI, and HubSpot integration.
 This system can parse natural language requests and automatically create contacts, deals, and send email notifications.

 ## ✨ Features